iamcedd1/doctor-web/README.md

 #### `Helper Functions`

-MediLink Boilerplate has pre-defined functions that can be use throughout the system.
+Boilerplate has pre-defined functions that can be use throughout the system.
 You will find all the functions inside the `src/utils/helpers.jsx`.

 #### `Alert`

-MediLink Boilerplate uses <a href="https://sweetalert2.github.io/">`SweetAlert2`</a> for displaying messages in the application.
+Boilerplate uses <a href="https://sweetalert2.github.io/">`SweetAlert2`</a> for displaying messages in the application.

 ``` jsx
 import { alertMessage } from "../../../utils/alert";